Dennis15305/Industrial-Meter-Tracking-System-Modernization/hmi/operator-interface/screen-structure.md

 - no production load
 - web break
 - technology reason

-Each button sends a command to the PLC through the HMI command word.

-The PLC then updates the line status and stores the event in the production history.
+- setup / reconfiguration
+- unknown stop reason

+Some stop reasons are selected directly by the operator.

+Setup / reconfiguration may come from the production order system instead of being selected manually on the HMI.

+Unknown stop reason is used when the line stops but the operator does not classify the reason.

 ---